-ACCS Emergency Medicine Interview Guide 2024
+ACCS Emergency Medicine Interview Guide 2026

 If you’re thinking about applying to ACCS Emergency Medicine, the interview is a crucial element of the application process.
 Unfortunately, the Royal College of Emergency Medicine (RCEM) and Health Education England (HEE) resources regarding the interview process are vague, that’s why we have written this blog.

 When thinking about your Emergency Medicine interview, the first thing to remember is that the interview panel wants you to succeed, they are interested in your experiences and achievements.
 Secondly, the panel are not trying to catch you out with trick questions, it’s an opportunity to showcase your successes.
-The format and set-up of the interview (detailed below) have changed since COVID and thoroughly preparing for and conducting practice interviews is fundamental.

-The ACCS Emergency Medicine Interview 2024
+The ACCS Emergency Medicine Application

 Multi-Specialty Recruitment Assessment (MSRA)